 Next, you’ll see “Other Sources” where alignment failed.
 In these cases, you may recognize some of the sources.
 When you do recognize one, you’ll want to go and ensure that you have DKIM and/or SPF set up so that it will be aligned in the future.
 For other sources you don’t recognize, it’s likely they’re the malicious emails that you’d eventually like ISPs to rejct completely.

 At the very bottom, you’ll see “Forwarded Email Sources.”
-These represent the situations where an email likely didn’t have full DMARC alignment because the SPF record was likely to have broken in the process of an email being forwarded.
-You likely don’t need to worry about these.
-It’s likely the failure is outside of your control, and as long as there’s a partial pass via DKIM, you should be alright.
+These represent the situations where an email likely didn’t have full DMARC alignment because the SPF record was broken in the process of an email being forwarded.
+You generally don’t need to worry about these as the failure is probably outside of your control.
+Moreover, as long as there’s a partial pass via DKIM, that’s good enough.

 In the beginning of locking down your DMARC policy, you’ll want to try and think of every legitimate service that you or your company have enlisted on your behalf.
 Are you using email newsletter software?
 Does your application send transactional email?
 Have you set up your payment processor to send notification emails on your behalf?
 Then, make sure you set up authentication for all of the valid sources.